octokit/plugin-rest-endpoint-methods.js/docs/repos/createDispatchEvent.md

 # Create a repository dispatch event

 You can use this endpoint to trigger a webhook event called `repository_dispatch` when you want activity that happens outside of GitHub to trigger a GitHub Actions workflow or GitHub App webhook.
 You must configure your GitHub Actions workflow or GitHub App to run when the `repository_dispatch` event occurs.
-For an example `repository_dispatch` webhook payload, see "[RepositoryDispatchEvent](https://developer.github.com/webhooks/event-payloads/#repository_dispatch)."
+For an example `repository_dispatch` webhook payload, see "[RepositoryDispatchEvent](https://docs.github.com/webhooks/event-payloads/#repository_dispatch)."

 The `client_payload` parameter is available for any extra information that your workflow might need.
 This parameter is a JSON payload that will be passed on when the webhook event is dispatched.
 For example, the `client_payload` can include a message that a user would like to send using a GitHub Actions workflow.
 Or the `client_payload` can be used as a test to debug your workflow.
-For a test example, see the [input example](https://developer.github.com/v3/repos/#example-4).

 To give you write access to the repository, you must use a personal access token with the `repo` scope.
-For more information, see "[Creating a personal access token for the command line](https://docs.github.com/articles/creating-a-personal-access-token-for-the-command-line)" in the GitHub Help documentation.
+For more information, see "[Creating a personal access token for the command line](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line)" in the GitHub Help documentation.

 This input example shows how you can use the `client_payload` as a test to debug your workflow.